OfficeDev/teams-toolkit-samples/hello-world-tab-with-backend/README.md

 - [Node.js](https://nodejs.org/), supported versions: 14, 16, 18 (preview)
 - A Microsoft 365 account.
 If you do not have Microsoft 365 account, apply one from [Microsoft 365 developer program](https://developer.microsoft.com/en-us/microsoft-365/dev-program)
 - [Teams Toolkit Visual Studio Code Extension](https://aka.ms/teams-toolkit) or [TeamsFx CLI](https://aka.ms/teamsfx-cli)

+# Note
+- This sample has adopted [On-Behalf-Of Flow](https://learn.microsoft.com/en-us/azure/active-directory/develop/v2-oauth2-on-behalf-of-flow) to implement SSO.

+- This sample uses Azure Function as middle-tier service, and make authenticated requests to call Graph from Azure Function.

+- Due to system webview limitations, users in the tenant with conditional access policies applied cannot consent permissions when conduct an OAuth flow within the Teams mobile clients, it would show error: "xxx requires you to secure this device...".

 ## Minimal path to awesome